Skip to main content

 Note: Standby opportunities will not be available for return/reissue.

-Starting with the 2022-2023 season, those issued a waterfowl permit or standby opportunity at an STA can check their place in line by logging into their account at GoOutdoorsFlorida.com and reviewing the document.
-Ordered lists will no longer be posted on this webpage.
+During the waterfowl season, those issued a waterfowl permit or standby opportunity at an STA can check their place in line by logging into their account at GoOutdoorsFlorida.com and reviewing the document.
+Ordered lists are no longer posted on this webpage.

-See information under "STA News and Updates" regarding new parking and access requirements.
+See information under "STA News and Updates" regarding new access requirements.

 STA News and Updates